I am asian

 Added by l3eans.
 Last updated over 8 years ago.

-As of about 9 years ago, l3eans has indicated that they no longer own this bike.
+As of over 9 years ago, l3eans has indicated that they no longer own this bike.

 11 Comments